juniormucciolo/JSONDiff/README.md

 ![N|Solid](http://i.imgur.com/RmZ7hpN.png)
 * Removed repository from data report as all call are mocked using MOQ;
-* Report extract using dotCover.
+* Report extracted using dotCover.

 ### Exposed endpoints: